This article was updated from its original version.

 111 East Dunlap Avenue

-Kronuts (croissant doughnuts) are no ordinary doughnut and this is no ordinary kronut.
+Kronuts (croissant doughnuts) are no ordinary doughnuts and this one at Karl’s Quality Bakery is no ordinary kronut.
 Basil-flavored butter and lemon zest are layered into the dough which is then proofed, deep-fried, and rolled in lemon basil sugar.
 The flaky creation is sliced in half and piped with a lemon curd whipped cream combo.
 Each component, from the sugar’s flash-baked basil flakes to the filling’s subtle pucker, plays off the other for a sweet, tangy, monster mouthfeel.
 Pop the lid and lick the filling or eat it sandwich-style — either way you’ll pick up on all the decadent, delicate, nuanced flavors.
 Köstlich-in good!

 Buttermilk at Donut Worry Coffee & Smoothies